Living in America is a dream for many expats, but the complexities of applying for a green card are a challenge.

 You can also qualify for a green card if you have an immediate relative, such as a spouse, parent or child, already living in America with citizenship or permanent residency rights.

 A US work permit and a permanent residency green card are two different things.

-You become eligible for a green card after a period living in the US on a work visa but usually need to work in a specialist, high demand area, require sponsorship from your employer, and demonstrate that an existing citizen could not fill your role.
+You become eligible for a green card after a period of living in the US on a work visa.
+Usually, you need to work in a specialist, high-demand area, require sponsorship from your employer, and demonstrate that an existing citizen could not fill your role.